xenogenesis20/cautious-spoon/README.md

 $ code .    // opens the folder in VScode.

-# You need to make a .env file with the following information:
+# You need to make a .env file in the root directory with the following information:

 Api
 PORT=8080